OGALI/MinutesFluidics/src/pages/team/Domenico.md

 weight: 50
 ---

-Domenico is a newly graduated Bioengineering student from McGill University in the Biomedical, Diagnostics and High Throughput Screening stream and currently pursuing a Master’s degree at Concordia in Computer Science.
-He has worked in biology and bioengineering labs for three years with imaging technologies such as micro computed tomography and total internal reflection fluorescence (TIRF) microscopy.
+Domenico is a newly-graduated Bioengineering student from McGill University with a specialty in diagnostics and high-throughput screening, and is currently pursuing a Master’s degree at Concordia University in Computer Science.
+He has worked in biology and bioengineering labs for three years.
 Additionally, he has a good background in marketing courses, including practical experience, which will aid in the sale of our product.